Get the App on

 The first living being was Ymir, a hermaphroditic giant who was created from those life-giving drops of water and whose death was brought about by Odin and his brothers.
 Odin, Vili, and Vé, Ymir’s descendants, fashioned the Nordic mythological universe from his blood, bones, flesh, teeth, hair, eyelashes, brains and skull.

-The Norse gods belong to two major clans: Æsir and Vanir.
+The Norse gods and goddesses belong to two major clans: Æsir and Vanir.
 Odin, Frigg, Thor, Loki, Balder, Hod, Heimdall and Tyr are the most elevated representatives of Æsir and are known as the main gods.
 The second clan, Vanir, contains the fertility gods and count Njord, Freyr, and Freyja as their most notable members.
 Despite the antagonism between them, it was necessary for the two families to combine their powers and ideals for all to prosper.

 Norse Gods Design Featuring the Triple Horn of Odin